marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 # extraComponent: 'Datatable'
 id: 'how-to-setup-vue-with-typescript'
 description: |
-  How you may know already typescript is static typed superset that compiles plain JavaScript, in other words it allow us to use type checking in our code let see the benefits of this bellow.
+  How you may know already typescript is static typed superset that compiles plain JavaScript.
+In other words it allow us to use type checking in our code.
+Let see the benefits of this bellow.
 ---

 Table of content: